ideos/gloe/README.md

 ```

 That is, the outcome type of `MyTransformer` must be the same
-as the income of `NextTransformer`.
+as the incoming of `NextTransformer`.
 When building your
 graphs, you will know about any problem with types immediately.

 > The representation of a transformer with its name and types is called